• Skip to primary navigation

 • Share

 Do you have Christmas trays to make?
-This Easy Christmas Crock Pot Candy is a delicious addition to any Christmas tray.
-Only a handful of ingredients, it is rich and chocolate-y and adaptable to any tastes.
+This Easy Crock Pot Christmas Candy is a delicious addition to any Christmas tray.
+Only a handful of ingredients, including peanuts and chocolate, it is rich and chocolate-y and adaptable to any tastes.

 You can add all the ingredients in and you can watch from a distance.
 All it needs is a stir now and then.
 Crock pot candy made with almond bark is easy, simple and delicious.
 This chocolate Christmas candy is a great addition to your Christmas dessert tray.